When do Butterworts flower?

 butterwort not sticky

-Do Butterworts Go Dormant?
+Do Butterworts go dormant?

 Tropical and Mexican butterwort plants undergo a winter dormancy characterized by a change in their leaves, which go from carnivorous to tucked-in, succulent forms.
 With each species of Butterworts, the dormancy period can differ slightly, but it is typically similar to Venus flytraps.